egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 4. Leave One Out Cross Validation: It is a spesific type of K Fold Cross Validation.
 In this method, K = n (the number of instances).

 * ii.
 Why don’t we see more cross-validation in deep learning?

+Assuming the question implies K-Fold Cross Validation, here is the answer:

+Cross validation is particularly useful if the data is limited.
+In most of the work we're using deep learning consists plenty of data.
+Due to this reason (1) and high computational requirements (2), we don't see cross validation often.

+**5.** Train, valid, test splits.

+* i.
+What’s wrong with training and testing a model on the same data?

+In machine learning what we are actually looking for is generalization performance.
+In other words *"how does my model performs on unseen data?"* is the question in which we are trying to answer.
+If we train our data then test its performance, what we are observing is *"how my model memorized this data?"*.
+If you have noticed, these are not the same questions.

+* ii.
+Why do we need a validation set on top of a train set and a test set?

+Using validation set allows us to fine tune our model with out causing data leakage.
+Think what happens if we use test set for fine tuning.
+We are optimizing our model to predict the test set not the unseen data.
+On the other hand if we use a different set (validation set) for fine tuning, we can still evaluate the generalization performance of our model by using the test set.

+* iii.
+Your model’s loss curves on the train, valid, and test sets look like this.
+What might have been the cause of this?
+What would you do?

+What I'm seeing is the model has overfitted.
+In this case we expect a decrease in predictive performance in test set.
+However it seems like the opposite is happening.
+The first think came to my mind is data leakage.
+Training set contains something related to test data.
+That's why even though the model has overfitted, it's test set performance continuously increasing.

+**6.** Your team is building a system to aid doctors in predicting whether a patient has cancer or not from their X-ray scan.
+Your colleague announces that the problem is solved now that they’ve built a system that can predict with 99.99% accuracy.
+How would you respond to that claim?